Skip to content

 Next.js 13 introduced the new App Router with new features and conventions.
 The new Router is available in the app directory and co-exists with the pages directory.

-Upgrading to Next.js 13 does not require using the new App Router.
+Upgrading to Next.js 13 does not require using the App Router.
 You can continue using pages with new features that work in both directories, such as the updated Image component, Link component, Script component, and Font optimization.

 <Image/> Component